Stock Market Today: Technology Leads More Gains on Wall Street - ExBulletin

 NEW YORK (AP) Stocks rose in afternoon trading on Wall Street on Friday, driven by more gains in tech stocks as another chipmaker reported strong intelligence-related demand artificial.

-Tech stocks did the heavy lifting for the benchmark S&P 500.
-Marvell Technology jumped 28% after the chipmaker said it expected AI turnover for the 2024 financial year to at least double compared to the previous year.
+Tech stocks were doing much of the heavy lifting for the benchmark S&P 500.
+Marvell Technology jumped 29% after the chipmaker said it expected AI turnover for the 2024 financial year to at least double compared to the previous year.
 This follows Thursday’s report from fellow chipmaker Nvidia, which gave a big forecast for upcoming AI-related sales.

 Wall Street remains focused on Washington and ongoing negotiations For a deal lift the debt ceiling for US governments and avoid a calamitous defect.